.NET 1.1+C# Basic String Operators

 Relational Operators

-The string data type supports the use of just two relational operators.
+The string data type supports the use of two relational operators.
 These are for equality (==) and inequality (!=) testing.
-The remainder of the relational operators are unavailable as they may only be used on data types that support the concept of ordering.
-It is important to note that the relational operators perform comparisons that are case-sensitive as shown in the following examples:
+The remainder of the relational operators are unavailable.
+It is important to note that the relational operators perform case-sensitive comparisons as shown below:

 string s1 = "String to compare.";